rosjava/rosjava_core/docs/src/main/sphinx/getting_started.rst

 .. literalinclude:: ../../../../rosjava_tutorial_services/src/main/java/org/ros/rosjava_tutorial_services/Client.java
   :language: java
   :linenos:
+  :lines: 17-
+  :emphasize-lines: 35-46

-In line 51 we see another example of rosjava's asynchornous API.
+On lines 35-46 we see another example of rosjava's asynchornous API.
 When the response is received, our :javadoc:`org.ros.node.service.ServiceResponseListener` will be called with the incoming response as an argument to :javadoc:`org.ros.node.service.ServiceResponseListener#onSuccess(T)`.
 In the event that the server thows a :javadoc:`org.ros.exception.ServiceException` while building the response, :javadoc:`org.ros.node.service.ServiceResponseListener#onFailure(RemoteException)` will be called.
 The :javadoc:`org.ros.exception.RemoteException` will contain the error message from the server.